moolgom/3DLCSEncoder/README.md

 Our evaluation dataset consists of 4K RGB-D images acquired using a 21 x 21 frontal-facing camera array in virtual indoor scenes.
 Once we find a hosting solution, these datasets will be made available for public access.
+The linked ply files for each scene are 3D meshes created through TSDF fusion.

 ## Hotel Near